 The organic farming (M1) treatment showed higher aggregate stability (66.22 and 64.79 per cent) and mean weight diameter (MWD) (0.93 and 0.91 mm) as compared to ICM practice (M2) (57.96 and 54.47 per cent; 0.81 and 0.76 mm) at 0-15 cm and 15-30 cm, respectively.
 However, neither aggregate stability nor MWD was not significantly affected by different cropping systems in both the treatments.
 (Table 1).

 The increased MWD observed under the organic farming treatment can be attributed to the role of organic matter as a binding agent.
-Application of farm yard manure facilitated the formation of stable aggregates by cementing primary particles and clay domains together (Hatti et al. 2008).
+Application of farm yard manure facilitated the formation of stable aggregates by cementing primary particles and clay domains together (Hatti et al., 2008).

 3.4 INFILTRATION RATE AND SATURATED HYDRAULIC CONDUCTIVITY